VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 When using the WRITEBLK statement in International Mode, care must be taken to ensure that the write variable is handled properly before the WRITEBLK statement.
-The WRITEBLK statement expects the output variable to be in “bytes”, however when manipulating variables in International Mode character length rather than byte lengths are usually used and hence possible confusion or program malfunction can occur.
-If requiring byte count data the output variable can be converted from the UTF-8 byte sequence to ‘binary/latin1’ via the LATIN1 function.
+The WRITEBLK statement expects the output variable to be in "bytes", however when manipulating variables in International Mode character length rather than byte lengths are usually used and hence possible confusion or program malfunction can occur.
+If requiring byte count data the output variable can be converted from the UTF-8 byte sequence to 'binary/latin1' via the LATIN1 function.

 It is not recommended that you use the [READBLK](#READBLK)/ [WRITEBLK](#WRITEBLK) statements when executing in International Mode.